swanky-rt/Student-Navigator/assignment-2/README.md

 * **Hidden units:** 64 for FL (to reduce comms cost); 128 for centralized baseline.
 * **Regularization:** L2 with λ = 1e-4, excluding bias terms.

+## Design Choices: Vectorization & Model (with Rationale)

+Note: Parameter-specific settings are implemented in the code and briefly justified here.

+Features (TF-IDF with bigrams, max_features=2000)

+Why TF-IDF?
+Sparse, interpretable representations work well on small/medium text; they’re fast to train and easy to audit in FL.

+Bigrams (ngram_range=(1,2)) capture short phrases like “software engineer” or “data analyst” that are highly predictive for interview round classification without adding heavy model complexity.

+Stopwords (stop_words="english") reduce noise and help the model focus on content-bearing tokens.

+max_features=2000 balances representational power and communication cost in FL (fewer parameters to ship per round).
+In quick ablations, going much larger increased model size with marginal accuracy gains, while smaller caps started to hurt recall on rarer phrases.

+Leakage cleaner: before vectorization, we remove exact round tokens (e.g., “technical”, “system design”) from the text to prevent trivial label leakage.

+**Model (Custom NumPy MLP)**

+*This Neural network was customized by me as part of my coursework COMSCII-589 course.*

+- Centralized baseline: 2-layer MLP with hidden size = 128 and sigmoid activations; softmax output over 5 classes, cross-entropy loss, L2 regularization λ=1e-4 (bias excluded).

+- Federated runs: same architecture family, but hidden size = 64 to reduce parameter count and lower per-round communication.

+Why this size/shape?
+A single hidden layer is sufficient for TF-IDF, keeps training stable, and avoids overfitting on a 2k-dimensional sparse input.
+The smaller FL hidden layer trades a tiny amount of capacity for far lower bandwidth each round.

+Training & Hyperparameters (Chosen for Stability + FL Efficiency)

+Optimizer: plain SGD (simple, transparent, and easy to reproduce).

+Learning rates:

+Centralized: LR_CENTRAL = 0.10

+Federated local: LR_LOCAL = 0.05
+These values gave fast early progress without oscillations.

+**Epochs** :

+Centralized: 100 outer loops (each inner call trains for 3 epochs)

+Federated: 5 local epochs per client per round (good utility per communication round).

+Rounds: 100 federated rounds to observe convergence under IID and label-skew Non-IID.

+Batching: full-batch on each client per local epoch (consistent with the NumPy MLP and small dataset size).

+Seed: SEED = 42 for reproducibility.

+Regularization: L2 = 1e-4 (excluding bias) to temper overfitting on sparse inputs without damping useful signal.

+Why these choices?
+We prioritized: (1) simple, auditable baselines; (2) fast convergence with small models; and (3) sane bandwidth use in FL (parameter count scales with max_features × hidden size).
+The final settings were validated across multiple runs for both IID and Non-IID partitions.
 ---

 ## Model & Training Details